 Once a query is executed with all(), you will get an instance of Cake\ORM\ResultSet.
 This object offers powerful ways to manipulate the resulting data from your queries.
-Like Query objects, ResultSets are a Collection and you can use any collection method on ResultSet objects.
+ResultSets are a Collection and you can use any collection method on ResultSet objects.

 Result set objects will lazily load rows from the underlying prepared statement.
 By default results will be buffered in memory allowing you to iterate a result set multiple times, or cache and iterate the results.
-If you need work with a data set that does not fit into memory you can disable buffering on the query to stream results: